-- Measures are in place to ensure frequent hand washing by staff, students and visitors.
-These must include (check all that apply): - Students and staff are given frequent opportunities to wash their hands for 20 seconds with soap, rubbing thoroughly after application, and use paper towels (or single-use cloth towels) to dry hands thoroughly.
-Each cohort is required to use a designated bathroom; should more than one cohort be assigned to use the same bathroom, a color coded system is used to minimize students from different cohorts using the bathroom at the same time. - Younger students are regularly scheduled for frequent mandatory handwashing breaks, including before and after eating, after toileting, after outdoor play, and before and after any group activity. - Staff are instructed to model frequent handwashing, especially in lower grades where bathroom time is an opportunity to reinforce healthy habits and monitor proper handwashing. - Portable handwashing stations have been placed near classrooms to minimize movement and congregations in bathrooms to the extent practicable. - Ethyl alcohol-based (contains at least 60% ethanol) hand sanitizer is made available to students and staff at strategic locations throughout the school where there is no sink or portable handwashing station (in or near classrooms, rooms in which support services are provided, music and art rooms).
+- Students and staff are given frequent opportunities to wash their hands for 20 seconds with soap, rubbing thoroughly after application, and use paper towels (or single-use cloth towels) to dry hands thoroughly.
+Each cohort is required to use a designated bathroom; should more than one cohort be assigned to use the same bathroom, a color coded system is used to minimize students from different cohorts using the bathroom at the same time. - Younger students are regularly scheduled for frequent mandatory handwashing breaks, including before and after eating, after toileting, after outdoor play, and before and after any group activity. - Staff are instructed to model frequent handwashing, especially in lower grades where bathroom time is an opportunity to reinforce healthy habits and monitor proper handwashing. - o Portable handwashing stations have been placed near classrooms to minimize movement and congregations in bathrooms to the extent practicable. - Ethyl alcohol-based (contains at least 60% ethanol) hand sanitizer is made available to students and staff at strategic locations throughout the school where there is no sink or portable handwashing station (in or near classrooms, rooms in which support services are provided, music and art rooms).
 Ethyl alcohol-based hand sanitizer is preferred and should be used in school environments.
-Hand sanitizers with isopropyl alcohol as the main active ingredient are not used in the school, as it is more irritating and can be absorbed through the skin.

-Swallowing alcohol-based hand sanitizers can cause alcohol poisoning.
+Hand sanitizers with isopropyl alcohol as the main active ingredient are not used in the school, as it is more irritating and can be absorbed through the skin. - x Swallowing alcohol-based hand sanitizers can cause alcohol poisoning.
 Hand sanitizer is not out in the open and should be used with adult supervision for children under age 9.
-Faculty and staff have been made aware of the risk of ingestion and that they should call Poison Control at 1-800-222-1222 if there is reason to believe that a student has consumed hand sanitizer.

-- ☑ Hand sanitizer, soap and water, tissues and trash cans are available at or near the entrance of the facility, at reception, and anywhere else inside the workplace or immediately outside where people have direct interactions. - Measures are in place to ensure infection control in the school cafeteria or other site at which food is served or picked up. - Buffet and family style meals have been eliminated. - Food options include prepackaged meals, hot meals served by cafeteria staff and/orfood brought by students from home. - Physical barriers are in place where needed to limit contact between cafeteria staff and students. - Optional-Describe other measures:
+Faculty and staff have been made aware of the risk of ingestion and that they should call Poison Control at 1-800-222-1222 if there is reason to believe that a student has consumed hand sanitizer. - ☑ Hand sanitizer, soap and water, tissues and trash cans are available at or near the entrance of the facility, at reception, and anywhere else inside the workplace or immediately outside where people have direct interactions. - Measures are in place to ensure infection control in the school cafeteria or other site at which food is served or picked up. - Buffet and family style meals have been eliminated. - Food options include prepackaged meals, hot meals served by cafeteria staff and/orfood brought by students from home. - Physical barriers are in place where needed to limit contact between cafeteria staffand students. - Optional-Describe other measures:Meals are provided for consumption at home or other parents selected location

-D. MEASURES THAT COMMUNICATE TO THE CAMPUS COMMUNITY AND THE PUBLIC ation was sent to parents and students prior to the start of school concerning school is related to (check all that apply): 0 Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19 $\underline{\times}$ 0 Options for COVID-19 testing if the student or a family member has symptoms or has been exposed to COVID-19 $\underline{\times}$ 0 Who to contact at the school if student has symptoms or may have been exposed $\frac{x}{x}$ 0 How to conduct a symptom check before student leaves home \underline{x} 0 Required use of face masksx 0 Importance of student compliance with physical distancing and infection control policies $\underline{\times}$ 0 Changes in academic and extracurricular programming in order to avert risk × 0 Changes in school meals in order to avert risk x 0 School policies concerning parent visits to school and advisability of contact the school remotely $\underline{\times}$ 0 Importance or providing the school with up-to-date emergency contact information including multiple parent contact options ×
+D. MEASURES THAT COMMUNICATE TO THE CAMPUS COMMUNITY AND THE PUBLIC been exposed to COVID-19 ^ Э Who to contact at the school if student has symptoms or may have been exposed $\frac{x}{x}$ C How to conduct a symptom check before student leaves home \underline{x} Э Required use of face masksx Э Importance of student compliance with physical distancing and infection control policies × C Changes in academic and extracurricular programming in order to avertrisk x Э Changes in school meals in order to avert risk ×